 - You won't usually have to travel, but may need to visit other hospitals or clinics.
 At a senior level, however, you'll be expected to travel to local and national meetings and events, to provide training and give presentations.

 - You'll need to enjoy working as part of a healthcare team and feel comfortable working with patients who may be in distress.

-- Audiology is a rapidly developing field as there are more people suffering from significant hearing loss.
+- Audiology is a rapidly developing field as the number of people suffering from significant hearing loss increases.

 On successful completion of the STP you're eligible to apply for a Certificate of Attainment from the Academy for Healthcare Science (AHCS), which allows registration as a clinical scientist with the Health & Care Professions Council (HCPC).
 See the NSHCS website for full details on how to apply.